sstallion/vim-cursorline/README.md

 # cursorline.vim

-cursorline.vim is a Vim plugin that displays the cursor line only for the active window.
+cursorline.vim is a Vim plugin that displays the cursor line for the active window only.

 ## Installation